-Libraries big and small the world over use the Dewey Decimal Classification (DDC) to help make sense of today's complex library collections.
-The DDC is available in both print and web formats, and in full and abridged editions.
+Libraries big and small the world over use the Dewey Decimal Classification (DDC) system to help make sense of today's complex library collections.
+The DDC is available in both print and Web formats and in full and abridged editions.

 Break down language barriers

-The DDC system has been translated into more than 30 languages and serves library users in over 200,000 libraries in 135+ countries worldwide, making it the world's most widely used library classification system.
+The DDC system has been translated into more than 30 languages and serves library users in more than 200,000 libraries in 135+ countries worldwide, making it the world's most widely used library classification system.
 More than 60 of these countries use the DDC to organize their national bibliographies.